Department Head: Eadric Bressel

-Updated information concerning undergraduate courses and major or minor requirements can be obtained from the Kinesiology and Health Science Department, or check the departmental home page at: khs.usu.edu/
+Updated information concerning undergraduate courses and major or minor requirements can be obtained from the Kinesiology and Health Science Department, or check the departmental home page at: http://khs.usu.edu/

 Major requirement sheets, which provide detailed information about requirements for departmental majors, can be obtained from the department.

 The Emma Eccles Jones College of Education and Human Services distributes scholarship applications beginning in January of each academic year.
-For information on those scholarships awarded by the Kinesiology and Health Science Department, visit the departmental office in HPER 122, or check the departmental home page at: khs.usu.edu/
+For information on the scholarships awarded by the Kinesiology and Health Science Department visit the department website: https://khs.usu.edu/

 Health Education and Promotion Major Assessment